learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ![png](index_files/index_22_0.png)

-Because the data is zero-inflated the boxplots look as shown above.
-Because there are this many zeroes, most values above zero will seem to be outliers.
+Because there are so many zeroes, most values above zero will seem to be outliers.
 The safe decision for this data is to not delete any outliers and see what happens.
 With many 0s, sparse data is available and high values may be super informative.
-More-over, without having any intuitive meaning for each of the features, we don't know if a value of ~260 is actually an outlier.
+Moreover, without having any intuitive meaning for each of the features, we don't know if a value of ~260 is actually an outlier.

 ```python